timotejroiko/tiny-discord/docs/InteractionServer.md

-# RestClient
+# InteractionServer

 A basic webhook server for Discord interactions.

 Running a Webhook server has many advantages over the traditional websocket gateway, there is no sharding, no disconnections and reconnections, no heartbeating to maintain, can run on serverless hosts such as cloudflare, replit and glitch and is extremely light in resource usage.

-Discord only sends webhooks via https, so you need a domain name with a valid certificate, or you can proxy it through something that has it.
+Discord only sends webhooks via https, so you need a domain name with a valid ssl certificate, or you can proxy it through something that has it, like nginx with certbot or cloudflare with flexible ssl.
+InteractionServer handles all other security requirements for you, including validating Ed25519 signatures and responding to Discord's tests and pings.

-Once you setup a webhook server in your application, Discord will no longer send you interaction events via websocket.
+IMPORTANT: Once you setup a webhook server in your application, Discord will no longer send you interaction events via websocket.

 &nbsp;